lindsaywaldrop/birdwingGPC/README.md

   - Folders "Cam1" through "Cam25": simulations are primarily sorted by wing chordwise camber, with 25 separate cambers represented.
 Within these files are .xfl files A-E, depending on how many aspect ratios were required for a particular camber.
 It was necessary to break up these files to keep file sizes within limits required to post them on Github.
   - Folder "Planes": contains xml files of planes for import into XFLR5 for each aspect ratio (25 separate planes).
 There is also a sample plane saved.
  -panelwingGPC_cwl: contains XFLR5, data, and R code files used to create gPC surrogates for only the constant wing-loading version of minimum sinking speed Vz,min.
+This folder shares the same structure as panelwingGPC.

  ## How to use this repository